-I will tell you though that if you have the opportunity to visit Santa Fe, be sure to see the Loretto Chapel and take an afternoon to visit the Taos Pueblo, two extraordinary experiences no one should miss.
+I will tell you though that if you have the opportunity to visit Santa Fe, be sure to see the Loretto Chapel.
+The chapel itself is beautiful, but the story of the staircase is extraordinary and should not be missed.
+And take an afternoon to visit the Taos Pueblo, a living pueblo dating back 1,000 years.
+Two extraordinary Route 66 side trip experiences no one should miss.

 Unfortunately, mother nature felt it necessary to roll a huge storm through the area leaving fallen trees and boulders on the trails so we weren’t able to hike to the cliff dwellings.
 We are 2 and 0 for Walnut Canyon.
 Maybe the 3rd time will be the charm – someday.

 Life After Dusk

 Our last night on the road was in Laughlin, NV, I know… why?
 Well, we had to stop somewhere and we’d never been – nor will we ever go again – but it was interesting to see, although it was sweltering hot at 112 degrees.
 We stayed at a hotel/casino right on the Colorado River and that was lovely, especially since the room rate was $40/night.

 Definitely an oasis in the middle of the desert, albeit an odd one.
 We couldn’t figure out why all of the riverside bars and beach activities closed so early… until we saw the critters come out after dusk – then we knew!

 We Turned North